ukgov-equality-hub/smc-son/son/content/drivers_of_social_mobility.md

 ## Elsewhere in State of the Nation 2024
 [Mobility outcomes](/mobility_outcomes)
-look at where people end up, typically in their 40s or 50s.
+look at people's occupations, educational levels and housing situations, typically in their 40s and 50s.
-They look at people’s socio-economic class, income, education and housing.

 [Intermediate outcomes](/intermediate_outcomes)
 focus on the experiences of young people as they move through education and into work.